IgniteUI/help-topics/topics/02_Controls/igFunnelChart/01_igFunnelChart_Adding.md

 	-   jQuery, jQuery UI
 	-   ASP.NET MVC
 -   Topics
-	-   [Using JavaScript Resouces in Ignite UI](Deployment-Guide-JavaScript-Resources.html): This topic provides general guidance on adding required JavaScript resources to use controls from the Ignite UI® library.
+	-   [Using JavaScript Resouces in %%ProductName%%](Deployment-Guide-JavaScript-Resources.html): This topic provides general guidance on adding required JavaScript resources to use controls from the %%ProductName%%® library.
 	-   [*igFunnelChart* Overview](igFunnelChart-Overview.html): This topic provides conceptual information about the `igFunnelChart` control including its main features, minimum requirements, and user functionality.